*Due to our reopening guidelines, the play area, 727, and Concorde are closed. We apologize for any inconvenience*

 The Museum of Flight's Aviation Pavilion is a covered, outside gallery with 19 rare and unique commercial and military airplanes.
 The 3-acre display focuses on the dramatic development of large aircraft and commercial airliners from the 1930s to the present.
 The Pavilion also offers the first-ever exhibit about the business of air freight.
 The FedEx Air Cargo exhibit, built from the fuselage of a former FedEx Boeing 727 freighter, is a highly interactive, behind-the-scenes exploration into the world of air deliveries.
-The Pavilion also offers daily tours, a café, and a children's play area in one of Seattle's largest covered spaces.
+The Pavilion also offers daily tours, a café (seasonal), and a children's play area in one of Seattle's largest covered spaces.

 The Aircraft in the Pavilion